Star Trek: Phase II: Cast

 By August 1977, discussions had been held with the main cast from The Original Series, as well as some of the actors who had played recurring characters.
 While none had been signed at the time, Roddenberry expressed confidence that they could do so with the exception of Leonard Nimoy, who had stated that he would not return to television.
 However, Nimoy said separately that the first offer he received from Roddenberry for Phase II was only for the pilot and then guaranteed appearances in two out of every 11 episodes that followed, which he rejected.
 Nimoy and Roddenberry were not on good terms, following a legal suit launched by the actor against Paramount over merchandising rights featuring his likeness; Roddenberry had refused to support Nimoy in the case.
 There was also a problem with the return of William Shatner: owing to the pay he was to receive for the pilot and the first thirteen episodes, the studio wanted a contingency plan to replace him afterwards.
 Shatner was aware at the time that the plan was either to reduce his appearances after the initial episodes and reduce his ongoing fees, or—he believed—to kill off the character permanently if he refused the pay cut.
-Negotiations began with Shatner on June 10, but it was not until September 12 that his return was announced.

-Each of the returning former cast members was signed to contracts stipulating that they would be paid for the pilot and the 13 episodes regardless of whether the series went into production.
+Negotiations began with Shatner on June 10, but it was not until September 12 that his return was announced.Each of the returning former cast members was signed to contracts stipulating that they would be paid for the pilot and the 13 episodes regardless of whether the series went into production.
 They were also given substantial pay increases over what they had received on The Original Series.
 For example, DeForest Kelley was paid $17,500 for the first four weeks, then $7,500 per episode for the rest of the first season.
-Regulars actors including James Doohan, Nichelle Nichols, George Takei, Walter Koenig, Majel Barrett had on The Original Series only had contracts for a certain number of appearances or been freelance players paid a daily rate, but here all were under contract for the initial series order.
+Regulars actors including James Doohan, Nichelle Nichols, George Takei, Walter Koenig, and Majel Barrett had on The Original Series only had contracts for a certain number of appearances or been freelance players paid a daily rate, but here all were under contract for the initial series order.
+Roddenberry had expressed interest in including Grace Lee Whitney but she was not contactable at the time.